jmjos/ratatoskr/README.md

 The router model is:
 - input buffered router with VCs
-- variable number of VCs and buffer depths
+- variable number of VCs and buffer depths for each VC
 - round robin arbitration over VCs (rrVC) or fair arbitration over used VCs (fair)
 - routing functions implemented in routing; different deterministic and adaptive routings are given
-- selection function implemented in selection
+- selection functions implemented in selection
+- supports synchronous and asynchronous clock speeds of layers

 To run the uniform random simulation please go to <a href="https://github.com/jmjos/ratatoskr/tree/master/scripts/urand">README.md</a>